featured image

 Here’s how:

-- Keep the turkey in its original packaging and place it on a tray in the fridge to catch any juices.
+1. Keep the turkey in its packaging on a tray to catch juices.

-Once you have a thawed turkey, it can be kept in the fridge for 1-2 days before preparation.
+Once thawed, the turkey can stay in the fridge for 1–2 days before cooking.

 2. Cold Water Bath

-- Fill a large container, cooler, or sink with enough cold water to cover the whole turkey.
-Remove the original packaging and submerge the turkey breast.
+1. Fill a sink, cooler, or large container with cold water and submerge the unwrapped turkey breast-side down.

-This method works best if the turkey is only partially frozen and not fully frozen.
-It also only works if the bird fits in your sink or cooler.
+This method is best for partially frozen birds and only works if the turkey fits in your container.

 3. Microwave

-The microwave method is the fastest way to defrost smaller turkeys from the freezer, but it should be the last resort as it may begin to cook your bird.
+The microwave method is the fastest way to defrost small turkeys, but it’s a last resort—it may start to cook the bird.

-- Remove the turkey from the freezer and its packaging and place it in a microwave-safe dish.
+1. Remove the turkey and packaging, and place it in a microwave-safe dish.

-- Cook the thawed turkey immediately after it is defrosted, as it may have started to cook during the defrosting process.
+4. Cook the turkey immediately after defrosting, as parts may have started cooking.

 3 Tips in Cooking a Frozen Turkey

-- Use a probe thermometer to check the turkey's wing, thigh, and breast temperature.
-The cooked meat should still reach the same temperature as any other turkey - 165°F.
+• Use a probe thermometer to check the wing, thigh, and breast—all should reach 165°F.

 Related Articles: